bitPogo/kmock/docs/src/howto/annotations.md

 }
 ```

-MockShared takes an additional argument `sourceSetName` in order to associate with the Shared Source Set like `iosTest`.
+MockShared takes an additional argument `sourceSetName` in order to associate the Templates with the Shared Source Set like `iosTest`.
-You can also you only a short reference instead of the full name (e.g. long: `iosTest`, short: `ios`):
+You can also use only a short reference instead of the full name (e.g. long: `iosTest`, short: `ios`):
 ```kotlin
 import tech.antibytes.kmock.MockShared